A classic beauty of upland prairies, this slender plant has delicate purple and white flowers.

 Leaves: The grass-like leaves rise directly from the bulb.
 They are 6-18″ long.

-Food Uses: The whole plant is edible, but the bulb is the most useful.
+Food Uses: Like A. cernuum, the whole plant is edible, but the bulb is the most useful.
 It can be used like any other onion – raw, cooked, pickled etc.

 Name: Allium is the ancient Latin name for garlic.